 The Service Provider’ activities description:

 The Service Provider offers services of exchanging of virtual currencies against virtual currencies, a virtual currency against a fiat currency, and vice versa.
-The Service Provider is a subject to authorisation by the FIU.
+The Service Provider is a subject to authorization by the Seychelles FIU.

 Tasks of the CO can be performed by a department